raspberrypi/libcamera/Documentation/guides/application-developer.rst

 enumerates all the cameras detected in the system.
-Behind the scenes, libcamera abstracts and manages the complex pipelines that kernel drivers expose through the `Linux Media Controller`_ and `Video for Linux`_ (V4L2) APIs, meaning that an application doesn’t need to handle device or driver specific details.
+Behind the scenes, libcamera abstracts and manages the complex pipelines that kernel drivers expose through the `Linux Media Controller`_ and `Video for Linux`_ (V4L2) APIs, meaning that an application doesn't need to handle device or driver specific details.

 .. _CameraManager: http://libcamera.org/api-html/classlibcamera_1_1CameraManager.html
 .. _Linux Media Controller: https://www.kernel.org/doc/html/latest/media/uapi/mediactl/media-controller-intro.html